 Urban development plans are increasingly determined by the urban subsoil.

-Problems and requirements associated with groundwater and load bearing capacity can be solved technically (see chapter 4.7.2 Preparing a site for development, page 390).
-In addition, the installation of cables, ducts and drains requires more and more space under the built-up area.
+Problems and requirements associated with groundwater and load bearing capacity can be solved technically (see chapter Error!
+Reference source not found.
+Error!
+Reference source not found., page Error!
+Bookmark not defined.).

+In addition, the installation of cables, ducts and drains requires more and more space under the builtup area.
 As a result, ever stricter requirements have to be met with respect to the relative position of drains, cables and ducts.
 And don't forget underground storage space, for example for the disposal of glass, paper and other recyclable materials from containers placed in groups in the city.
 This often makes it difficult to find or make underground space, no matter how much we would like to get rid of these ugly containers by placing them underground.